evansolomon/js-keystroke/README.md

 * `callback`: A function to call when your keystroke is executed.

 **Options**
 * `arguments`: An array of arguments to be passed to your callback when your keystroke is exectuted.
+The last `keydown`'s `event` object is always passed as the first argument to `callback`.
 * `context`: The value of `this` for your callback.

 Options should be passed via an object, e.g. `{arguments: ['foo', 'bar'], context: someValueForThis}`